kmlawson/rethinking-the-world-in-east-asia-mo3354/03assignments.md

 Because you are presenting on the work *as a whole* the presentation assessment, it is impossible to cover everything.
 You can tell us what aspects of the book you will focus on and which ones you will say little or nothing about based on their importance overall.
 You must have read to book as a whole, however, to know what is important or not important to present.
 This presentation will evaluate your demonstration of your ability to:

-- choose what is most useful to share: author background, key arguments in the work, cases it considers, strengths and weaknesses, links to other reading of the week when relevant
+- choose what is most useful to share: a very concise sentence or two of author background, the key arguments in the work, main cases it considers, strengths and weaknesses, links to other reading of the week when relevant
 - include illustrative examples that give the listener a feel for the work
 - project your voice clearly, make use of effective pauses, modulate your voice effectively
 - make use of a spoken rather than a written register that engages the listener
 - avoid exactly reproducing the content of a handout and don't sound like you are using bullet points
+- try to avoid the *appearance of reading* from a script - first class in-person presentations do not come across as read presentations

 The assessed presentation should be 10 minutes in length *and not a minute longer*.
 Being slightly under the time limit is fine.
+Better to say too little in what is within the time limit and not rushed, than a rushed completion or over time.
 The presentation should summarise the main arguments, point out what was most interesting or useful as a takeaway from the chosen text, and include at least some consideration of your critical evaluation: discuss at least one limitation or shortcoming.
 This should be substantive, based on an evaluation of concrete content, not superficial or based on your own enjoyement of the text (avoid "it was too long", "it was boring", "it was too theoretical", etc.).
 It should *not* a detailed and exhaustive retelling of the content: it should set the context, highlight the arguments, strengths, contributions, and offer an evaluation.
 Nor is your goal to determine whether or not you can "recommend" that someone should read a book.
 Part (but not all) of the presentation may offer greater detail on a particularly important section.

 \pagebreak